Asd-g/AviSynth-BWDIF/README.md

     2: Double rate (alternates each frame), starts with bottom.\
     3: Double rate (alternates each frame), starts with top.\
     Default: -1.

+- edeint\
+    Clip from which to take spatial predictions.
+This clip must be the same width, height, and colorspace as the input clip.\
+    If using same rate output, this clip should have the same number of frames as the input.
+If using double rate output, this clip should have twice as many frames as the input.

 - opt\
     Sets which cpu optimizations to use.\